Real Singlet Scalar Benchmarks in the Multi-TeV Resonance Regime: Acknowledgments

-JS, IML, and MASA are supported in part by the United States Department of Energy grant number DE-SC0017988.
-MS is also supported by the United States Department of Energy under Grant Contract DE-SC0012704.
+J.S., I.M.L., and M.A.S.A. are supported in part by the United States Department of Energy Grant No. DE-SC0017988.
+M.S. is also supported by the United States Department of Energy under Grant Contract No. DE-SC0012704.
 Digital data for the plots and benchmark points have been uploaded with the arXiv version of this paper.